Anthony-16/Onboarding_aytm/README.md

 This project creates a microsoft account, google account, sends an email with account credentials, and sends slack messages in order to automate the new hire proccess at aytm

-# Requirements

-The requirements to run the source code are listed in requirements.txt

 # Installation

 git clone https://github.com/Anthony-16/Onboarding_aytm.git